caplena/knowledge-base/docs/Net-Sentiment-Score.md

 ![Screenshot 2025-01-30 at 17.34.23.png](<../assets/images/Screenshot 2025-01-30 at 17.34.23.png>)

-## Heatmap
+### Topic Breakdown / Heatmap

-The Heatmap in Caplena is a powerful tool designed to help users compare different brands, segments, or geographies based on key topics.
+This insight element in Caplena is a powerful tool designed to help users compare different brands, segments, or geographies based on key topics.
 This visualization allows for quick identification of trends by using color-coded intensity levels, making it easier to understand large datasets at a glance.

 ![Screenshot 2025-03-06 at 10.49.13.png](<../assets/images/Screenshot 2025-03-06 at 10.49.13.png>)